 These models are usually all-inclusive, at least in the sense you purchase the software outright and own all the data.

 Most suppliers will offer two or three flat-fee plans to choose from.
 Like a phone plan, with each increase in price you unlock new functionalities.
 This model is often available for cloud-based systems as well.

 The subscription model is right for you if…

-You’re budgeting for an upfront payment but don’t know the exact number of users.
-We recommend avoiding this model if you’re new to eLearning, as you may end up paying for features you don’t need or blowing your budget if you find you need to upgrade.
+We’d say to avoid this model if you’re new to eLearning, as you may end up paying for features you don’t need or blowing your budget if you find you need to upgrade.

 Self-hosted LMSs under this category save time on implementation and training, but as with the following ‘freemium’ option, you are then burdened with the responsibility and costs of ongoing maintenance, software updates and managing features.

 The single payment model is right for you if…

 You have a large user base and plan on using the same LMS, features and all, for a long period of time.

 Warning: Anything free still comes with a cost down the line—and this is more true than ever with learning management systems.

 The term ‘freemium’ means that the LMS code is open source and can be freely modified.
 Freemium models are enticing as they can be freely distributed and modified at your will—but we’ve found many organisations don’t realise they’re paying for code, not an out of the box LMS.